 A lot of wedding planning resources will tell you that florals should come in between 8-15% of your overall wedding budget.
 This is a great *average* guideline.
 But it’s important to remember that things cost what they cost.
 If you’re overall budget is $10k but you have 200 guests, that 10% isn’t going to go far.
 In this example, 10% of $10k is $1,000.
 It is unreasonable to expect to get a full wedding’s worth of flowers (20 full centrepieces + 5 lush bouquets + 7 boutonnieres + 2 corsages + delivery/set-up + HST) for $1000.
 That would roughly work out to about $18 worth of flowers in each centrepiece or bouquet.
 Even a basic mixed bouquet at the grocery store costs a bit more than that!
 If you have a tight $1000 budget my best advice is to forgo centrepieces altogether.
 Spend your money on a few nice things instead of spreading your dollars out so much that nothing has much impact.

-Delivering and setting-up wedding flowers can be a huge, labour-intensive job depending on the scale of the order.
-If you are looking to contract full-service wedding florals including delivery and set-up, you should generally plan on 10-20% of your overall flower budget going towards delivery and set-up.
-If you are wondering why this costs so much when pizza delivery is always free, read more here.
+Making, delivering and setting-up wedding flowers can be a huge, labour-intensive job depending on the scale of the order.
+It is important to remember that there is a big difference between contracting flowers for your whole wedding and buying a single rose at your local mom and pop florist.
+The pricing will be entirely different.
+If you are wondering why labour and delivery of wedding flowers costs so much when pizza delivery is always free, read more here.
 As always in Ontario, HST is an additional 13%.
 Make sure you account for the taxman’s piece too!

 Average price points for popular wedding flower items